 People have zero available hours before their first day of work and after their last day of work.

-For example, if a person’s “last day of work” has passed (i.e. Dec 31, 2017), any projects they’re assigned to after that date won’t show up on their timesheet or in a time + fees report.
+For example, if a person’s “last day of work” has passed (i.e. Dec 31, 2020), any projects they’re assigned to after that date won’t show up on their timesheet or in a Time & Fees report.

-To see a Gantt-style view of all project timelines, navigate to the Project view of the Schedule, then use the dynamic zoom function (the horizontal slider bar on the upper left-hand side).
+To see a Gantt-style view of all project timelines, go to Project view, then use the dynamic zoom function (the horizontal slider bar on the upper left-hand side).
 In this view, projects are ordered sequentially by the start and end dates.
-Projects with end dates that have recently passed are listed at the bottom.
+Projects with end dates that have recently passed are at the bottom of the screen.

 Comparing Confirmed Time to Scheduled Time

 Assignment updates on the schedule flow to time sheets, however confirmed time (from time sheets) does not change the schedule.
-This gives you a baseline for comparing actuals (from time sheets) to the plan (the Schedule).
+This is so you can compare actual time (from time sheets) to the plan (the Schedule).

-Because the schedule is the overall plan, it is not impacted by any assignments or hours your team tracks ad-hoc (i.e. Sick time, additional projects to which the person was not originally assigned).
-All of this data is available in reports, but to weigh the actuals against the plan we preserve the schedule as the original plan of record.
+Because the schedule is the overall plan, it is not impacted by any assignments or hours your team tracks ad-hoc ( For example, sick time, or additional projects to which the person was not originally assigned).